 The DOE methodology is based on a random sampling protocol.
-Census Bureau data1 are the preferred basis of a state sampling plan if it is available at the county and place2 level and covers the entire state.
+Census Bureau data are the preferred basis of a state sampling plan if it is available at the county and place level and covers the entire state.
 Of course, as is often the case with field-based research, substitutions to the state sampling plan were sometimes needed to fulfill the complete data set.
 One common reason for substitutions was lack of construction in a particular area.
-Project teams were allowed to substitute jurisdictions with similar socio-economic status, within the same climate zone, and with a similar level of enforcement.
-Following a situation where a project team substitutions need to be for a complete set of observations of all key items.
+Project teams were allowed to substitute jurisdictions with similar socioeconomic status, within the same climate zone, and with a similar level of enforcement.
+Following a situation where a project team substituted less than a complete set of observations for a key item, the guidance was modified to note that substitutions need to be for a complete set of observations of all key items.
 The guidance also noted that the substitutions must be acceptable to the project team and all its stakeholders and that all substitutions must be documented.